-If I'm more in the mood to spend a bit more time rolling out two discs of dough for a double-crust pie, decoratively pinching the the seam closed, and making the little knife slits in the top crust to create cute little vents (and generally making sure everything is nice and pretty), I'll go the pie route.
+If I'm in the mood to spend a bit more time rolling out two discs of dough for a double-crust pie, decoratively pinching the seam closed, making the little knife slits in the top crust to create cute little vents (and generally making sure everything is nice and pretty), I'll go the pie route.

 Could anything be better?